gabegm/DataEngineering/data-engineering.md

 ## What is containerisation?

-Bundling software code with all its necessary components into an isolated container to reproduce the evironment required to run on any system.
+Bundling software code with all its necessary components into an isolated container to reproduce the environment required to run on any system.

 ## What is orchestration?